In the NSW Supreme Court (the ‘Court’) case Cincotta v Russo NSWSC 272 the question of agency when executing contracts was back in the spotlight.

 For an owner, it is crucial to understand whom you are being bound to before entering into a contract, including checking all relevant details such as the building licence, ABN, ACN and that other details are correctly stated.

-If you have any questions around the law of agency, construction contracting, or home building disputes, please contact Morrissey Law + Advisory.
+If you have any questions about breach of agency, construction contracting, or home building disputes, please contact Morrissey Law + Advisory.

 Disclaimer: This publication by Morrissey Law & Advisory is for general information and commentary only and should not be considered or relied upon as legal advice.
 Formal legal advice should be sought in relation to any matters or transactions that may arise in relation with communication.